rackerlabs/docs-cloud-files/rst/dev-guide/general-api-info/authentication-token.rst

 and a list of regional cloud endpoints.

 .. note::
-   For information about how to use cURL to retrieve the authentication token, see the *Cloud Files Getting Started Guide*.
+   For information about how to use cURL to retrieve the authentication token, see the `Cloud Files Getting Started Guide <http://docs.rackspace.com/files/api/v1/cf-getting-started/content/Overview-d1e01.html>`_.

 The sample requests and responses in this section illustrate a general case.
 In your authentication request, use your own credentials rather